jd-opensource/drip-table/packages/drip-table/README.md

 - Date version number(051021): Optional.
 The date version number is used to record the date of the modification of the project, and the modification needs to be recorded every day.
 Whether to modify this version number is determined by developers.

 - Greek letter version number(beta): Optional.
-This version number is used to mark which pharse of development the current software is in, and it needs to be modified when the software enters to another pharse.
+This version number is used to mark which phrase of development the current software is in, and it needs to be modified when the software enters to another phrase.
 Whether to modify this version number is determined by the project manager.

 ```sh
 git commit -m 'release: drip-table 1.2.3'